Drachenfels (Siebengebirge): Tourism

 The rock and the ruins gained popularity in the romantic era, after the Napoleonic Wars had ended.
 The visit of Lord Byron to Mehlem and its appearance in Childe Harold's Pilgrimage provided the rock with international attention.
 It soon became a highlight of the so-called Rhine romanticism.
-Poems were composed by people like Edward Bulwer-Lytton and locally by Heinrich Heine.
+Poems were composed by people including Edward Bulwer-Lytton and locally by Heinrich Heine.
 Thus popularized, and, since 1883, accessible by rail it evolved into a tourist attraction, which it still is.

 A neogothic castle, lower on the hill, is named Schloss Drachenburg and was built in 1882 by Baron Stephan von Sarter.
 Both the top and Schloss Drachenburg can be reached by the Drachenfelsbahn, a rack railway built in the 19th century to satisfy demand from growing tourism.
 The Drachenfels is sometimes irreverently called Schwiegermutterfelsen (mother-in-law rock) or jokingly referred to as "the highest hill in Holland" because of its popularity among Dutch tourists.
 It is the first substantial elevation one encounters when traveling upstream on the Rhine from the Netherlands.

 In the 1970s a new restaurant (with view) was built on top of the hill in the then popular brutalistic style.
 In January 2011 work began to demolish it, renovate the buildings from the 1930s and replace the restaurant with a glass cube.
 The new restaurant was opened November 30, 2012, the outside facilities were finished June 2, 2013.

 Legends

 Several legends surround the Drachenfels, most famously that Siegfried – the hero of the Nibelungenlied – killed the dragon Fafnir, who lived in a cave in the hill, then bathed in its blood to become invulnerable.
 Hence, the hill is named the "Dragon's Rock", Drachenfels.

 About a third of the way up is the Nibelungenhalle, built in 1913, a gallery of paintings by the symbolist painter Hermann Hendrich depicting scenes from Richard Wagner's operas.

 Another legend tells of prisoners being sacrificed to a dragon.
 One of these was a Christian virgin, who, in her fear, held up a little cross.
 In fear of this holy symbol, the dragon jumped into the Rhine and was never heard from again.

-A third, less pious, story has it the dragon one day attacked a boat laden with gunpowder, causing an explosion which destroyed the ship and killed the dragon.
+A third story has it the dragon one day attacked a boat laden with gunpowder, causing an explosion which destroyed the ship and killed the dragon.